Student without MacBook detained by campus security for ‘suspicious behaviour’

-“It was clear why students thought there was something not quite right when we saw the alleged suspect from the front of the theatre” said Adrian Hayes, head of student protection.
+“It was clear why students thought there was something not quite right when we saw the alleged suspect from the top of the stairs,” said Adrian Hayes, head of student protection.

-“When you’re used to getting into your 9 am and seeing a sea of glowing, pulsing, slightly nibbled apples on a huge, amalgamated grey background, an Asus with a flowery case is going to raise some eyebrows” he explained.
+“When you’re used to getting into the library at 9am and seeing a sea of glowing, pulsing, slightly nibbled apples on a huge, amalgamated grey background, an Asus with a flowery case is going to raise some eyebrows” he explained.
 “That’s exactly the sort of situation we had here today.”

-Unfortunately, it seems this level of anxiousness surrounding ‘foreign technology’ is all too common in Bristol.
-“To put it into context, some of these students have never seen another type of laptop in their life” Mr Hayes commented sympathetically.
-“We once had a SWAT team called to the Life Sciences Building after a HP Envy was left on a table.
+Unfortunately, it seems this level of anxiousness surrounding ‘foreign technology’ is all too common in Manchester.
+“To put it into context, some of these students have never seen another type of laptop in their life,” Mr Hayes commented sympathetically, “We once had a SWAT team called to Sam Alexander Building after a HP Envy was left on a table.
 The student that reported it thought it was an explosive.”

-In response to the incident, UoB have pledged to provide more information on the ‘diverse range of devices’ that are recognised by the University as safe in order to prevent further issues.
+In response to the incident, UoM have pledged to provide more information on the ‘diverse range of devices’ that are recognised by the University as safe in order to prevent further issues.